5 super-easy tips to increase elearning course engagement

 Keeping people engaged in your e-learning course is important if you want to increase course completion rates and improve learner satisfaction.
 With that in mind, there are a few quick and easy steps you can take as a course author to boost engagement and satisfy your learners.

-Quick and Easy Ways to Increase E-Learning Engagement
+Quick and Easy Ways to Increase E-Learning Course Engagement

 Keeping lessons contained to small, bite-sized chunks of information tends to be an effective way to keep engagement levels high.
 Most people don’t have time in their day to dedicate longer, solid blocks of time to getting work or studying done.
 Studies have also shown that most of us learn better when we’re presented with small amounts of clear and concise information than when we’re overloaded with information.